teug91/IdleRGB/README.md

 # IdleRGB2
-Changes LEDs on Corsair keyboard and mouse
+Changes LEDs on Corsair keyboard and mouse.
 New WPF version.